speechbrain/speechbrain/recipes/LibriTTS/README.md

 ```

 The recipe will automatically download the LibriTTS dataset and resamples it as specified.

+Training time required on NVIDIA A100 GPU using LibriTTS train-clean-100 and train-clean-360 subsets: ~ 1 hour 50 minutes per epoch

 The training logs and checkpoints are available [here](https://www.dropbox.com/sh/gjs1kslxkxz819q/AABPriN4dOoD1qL7NoIyVk0Oa?dl=0).